PFOA & PFAS: Important Information About Drinking Water

 - The Township has detected PFOA over the NJDEP limit in some wells and is currently in violation at four out of eleven well treatment facilities.
 The Township water did not suddenly change, but the regulations have.
 Public notices regarding these violations were mailed to all customers in September 2021, December 2021 and March 2022.
 Quarterly notices will continue to be distributed until treatment construction has been completed.

 - The Township is committed to designing and constructing treatment at the affected well facilities as quickly as possible.
 We are working with NJDEP and retained the services of Mott MacDonald, our professional engineer, in this effort.

 - The Township water system is intermingled, and different wells are on at different times supplemented by purchased water from other utilities, making it difficult to characterize the exact proportion of water a house is receiving from any given source at any given time.

 - The Township is limiting the use of the impacted wells as much as possible, but cannot meet the system demands, particularly during the peak water usage during the summer, without running some of these wells.
 Please note Well 10, the well treatment facility with the highest levels of PFOA, has been shut down until treatment is installed.

 - Exposure to PFAS in drinking water is primarily from ingestion.
 Exposure to PFAS through other household uses of water such as showering, bathing, laundry and dish washing is not significant.
 Reverse Osmosis and Filters with the certification NSF 53 can reduce the level of PFAS compounds in water.

-The following information was sent to all residential and business mail customers in March 2022:
+The following information was sent by mail to all customers in March 2022:

-The following information was sent to all residential and business mail customers in December 2021:
+The following information was sent by mail to all customers in December 2021:

-The following information was sent to all residential and business mail customers in September 2021:
+The following information was sent by mail to all customers in September 2021: